 Written by Daniella Litvak

-It’s not summer until you’ve eaten barbecue, gone to the beach, or attended a wedding.
-Luckily, “Always A Bridesmaid” put on by American Coast Theatre company invites you to four weddings.
-During their high school prom we meet Libby Ruth (Susan K. Berkompas), Deedra (Maria Cominis), Charlie (Vanda Eggington), and Monette (Deborah Marley) who are four best friends making a pact to be bridesmaids at each other’s weddings.
+It’s not summer until you’ve eaten a barbecue, gone to the beach, or attended a wedding.
+Luckily, “Always A Bridesmaid” by American Coast Theatre Company invites you to four weddings.
+During their high school prom, we meet Libby Ruth (Susan K. Berkompas), Deedra (Maria Cominis), Charlie (Vanda Eggington), and Monette (Deborah Marley), who are four best friends making a pact to be bridesmaids at each other’s weddings.
 Time passes, and now they have to make good on their promise –over and over again.